amazon-connect/amazon-connect-snippets/README.md

 # Amazon Connect Snippets

 This repository is a collection of code snippets for working with different parts of Amazon Connect.
 The snippets are organized by language.
-There's an additional collection of projects that come with associated CloudFormation templates and Contact Flows in the `projects/` directory.
+There's an additional directory called `tools` and a collection of projects that come with associated CloudFormation templates and Contact Flows in the `projects/` directory.

 We currently have snippets in: